PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 ### Essential Tuple Helpers and Predicates

 Since the `timewalk` function returns `[item vpd position]` tuples, Ooloi provides both helper functions for tuple destructuring and specialized `??` predicates for filtering.
-These `??` predicates are counterparts to the normal `?` predicates, designed specifically for timewalk tuples and require a 3-element vector as input:
+These `??` predicates are counterparts to the normal `?` predicates, designed specifically for timewalk tuples and require tuples with at least 3 elements:

 ```clojure
 ;; Core destructuring helpers (from timewalk.clj)